stanfordjournalism/stanford-progj-2021/exercises/bash_drill.md

 # Bash drill

 A basic drill for getting reps on shell commands.
-Instructors can prompt students with narrative and/or have them mimic the commands as they are typed.

 Open a terminal.

 ```
-# Print working directory
+# The most fundamental question: Where am I?
 pwd

+# Do you have a Desktop?
+ls

+# Create the Desktop, just in case
+mkdir ~/Desktop

-# Navigate to desktop
+# Navigate to Desktop
 cd ~/Desktop

 # Print working directory